Provide water for wildlife; here are some good ways

 • Place it where it can be easily accessed for cleaning and filling.

-• Consider a second birdbath on the ground (no pedestal), so rabbits and other non-climbers can use it.
+• Consider a second birdbath on the ground, with no pedestal, so rabbits and other non-climbers can use it.

 Consider a pond